TrustAI/DeepConcolic/README.md

 # Tool 3 -- EKiML: Embedding Knolwedge into Tree Ensembles

 In this tool, we consider embedding knowledge into machine learning models.
-The knowledge expression we considered can express e.g., robustness and resilience to backdoor attack, etc.
+The knowledge expression we considered can express e.g., robustness and resilience to backdoor attack, etc. That is, we can "embed" knowledge into a tree ensemble, representing a backdoor attack on the tree ensemble.
+Also, we can "detect" if a tree ensemble has been attacked.

 The paper is available at https://arxiv.org/pdf/2010.08281.pdf.